Blake Bailey

-John Blake Bailey (born July 1, 1963) is an American writer, and educator.
+Blake Bailey (born July 1, 1963) is an American writer and educator.
 Bailey is known for his literary biographies of Richard Yates, John Cheever, Charles Jackson, and Philip Roth.
 He is the editor of the Library of America omnibus editions of Cheever's stories and novels.
-Bailey came under fire and his biography of Roth was pulled following multiple allegations and witness accounts of rape.
-Those who shared their stories included multiple former grade school students.

 Background

 Bailey grew up in Oklahoma City and attended high school at Bishop McGuinness Catholic High School, where he was friends with another future author, Dan Fagin.
 He was a student at Tulane University, from which he graduated in 1985.

 Bailey and his family lost their house and most of their possessions in Hurricane Katrina, an experience he wrote about in a series of articles for Slate.

 In 2009–2010, Bailey was Writer in Residence at The College of William and Mary in Virginia.
 From 2010 to 2016, he was the Mina Hohenberg Darden Professor of Creative Writing at Old Dominion University in Norfolk, Virginia.
 He was succeeded by Black Elk author Joe Jackson.
 Bailey is a tennis enthusiast.